The Option Butterfly Spread is one of the best, if not the very best, option trading strategies.

 Types of Option Butterfly Trades

-And one of the best ways to achieve this is by knowing the Option Butterfly Strategies that are available, how they work, and then selecting the one that is best suited for the market environment you are trading.
+And one of the best ways to achieve this is by using one of the 8 different option butterfly strategies.
+By understanding the butterfly strategies, you can select the one that is best suited for the market environment you’re trading.

-Below are the variations of Option Butterfly Strategies.
+Below are the types of option butterfly strategies.
 There is a strategy for every trading environment and situation.

 - Long Call or Put Butterfly